Adult Waivers (18 and over)

 * * * * * * * * *

-Our 45 horses and ponies are family members first, and have been with us for many years.
-Some as long as 9 to 23 years.
+All our horses and ponies are family members first, and have been with us for many years.
+Some as long as 7 to 25 years.
 They all enjoy being on the trail as you will see when you arrive because we do our best to ensure they enjoy the ride as much as you will!
 Therefore, we do things a little different than most riding facilities.

 First, we do not use bits on our horses.
 Those are the metal pieces people put in a horses mouth.
 We allow our horses to eat on the trail and believe the ride is much more enjoyable for them if they don't have a chunk of metal between their teeth.
 This is just our personal preference.